MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake.md

    > [!div class="mx-imgBorder"]
    > ![Select entities for export](media/export-data-lake-select-entity.png)

-Your Common Data Service environment is linked to the Azure data lake gen 2 storage account.
+Your Common Data Service environment is linked to the Azure Data Lake Storage Gen2 storage account.
 The file system in the Azure storage account is created with a folder for each entity selected to replicate to the data lake.

 ## Manage entity data to the data lake
-Once you have set up data export to the Azure data lake gen 2 in your subscription, you can manage the export of entity data to the data lake in one of two ways.
+Once you have set up data export to the Azure Data Lake Storage Gen2 in your subscription, you can manage the export of entity data to the data lake in one of two ways.

 - On the Power Apps maker portal **Export to data lake** area, select **Manage entities** on the command bar to add or remove one or more linked entities.
 - On the Power Apps maker portal **Entities** area, select **…** next to an entity, and then select the linked data lake where you want to export entity data.